dxw/playbook/src/working-here/managing-your-day-to-day-work.md

 - **\#help-hr-non-confidential**: for any non confidential questions about what we provide.

-### E﻿quipment guidance
+### Equipment guidance

-W﻿e can support you with your home-office set-up, including things like a desk, monitor and keyboard.
+We can support you with your home-office set-up, including things like a desk, monitor and keyboard.
 Here's a [guide](https://docs.google.com/document/d/17Q8zOEm4cd0ZDGqkT8Bcg8G1CCK_vLlwMtOFVgJalAU/edit#heading=h.1z3dei2pr1jh) which shows what we can support with.